RosyArts/amanda/README.md

 This wonderful feeling is known as *gender euphoria*.
 It is the opposite of what is called *gender dysphoria* or *gender incongruence*.
 It really is like nothing else.
 It is a complete happiness.
 It's the feeling you get when you are finally able to exist.
 Just exist.
-For that is something that I have not been able to do for a the large majority of my life.
+For that is something that I have not been able to do for the large majority of my life.
 Even when happy, there's this deep sense of primal *wrongness* in your chest, and it just doesn't go away.
 Unless you get to exist.